 - The State Public Construction Law Source Book (CCH 2002); and,

 - Contributing Author, Inside the Minds: Construction Laws, Settlement and Negotiation, (Aspatore Books 2007).

-Joe Talbot, who is also on the construction law team, has been selected as a New England Super Lawyer Rising Star in Construction Law since 2016.
+Joe Talbot, who is the current President of Perkins Thompson and chair of the Firm’s Litigation Practice Group, is also on the construction law team.
 Joe regularly represents a wide variety of clients in mediation, arbitration, and state and federal court, and is the author of Perkins Thompson’s construction law blog.
+He represents project owners, general contractors, subcontractors, and suppliers.
 Joe also drafts, revises, and negotiates construction contracts, subcontracts, and supplier agreements on both residential and commercial projects.

 Perkins Thompson offers hourly billing arrangements as well as fee arrangements in certain instances, which may include flat fee or fixed fee services and/or project based billing.